Wildlife of Mauritius: Freshwater fauna

 All the above fish have been introduced.
-Indigenous fish are few, and one of them is the goby, locally known as the cabot.
+Indigenous fish are few, and one of them is the goby, locally known as bichiques, of which two species are found, Awaous commersoni and Awaous pallidus, which locally are known as bichiques.
 They are extremely voracious fish and have been observed to swallow fish almost their size.
 The adults are found mostly near estuaries while the younger fish prefer the lower course of rivers.
 Seldom active, they lie in wait to pounce on an unsuspecting prey.
 Gobies go to lay their eggs in the sea, and the larvae swim upstream around December.
-Locally known as bichiques, they are caught and eaten as a delicacy by the local population.
+They are caught and eaten as a delicacy by the local population.
 But their numbers seem to have considerably dwindled.
-(There is another theory that gobies do not go to the sea but that their eggs are swept into the ocean by water currents; the larvae swim upstream in great numbers during the new moon.)
+(There is another theory that gobies do not go to the sea but that their eggs are swept into the ocean by water currents; the larvae swim upstream in great numbers during the new moon.

+Another indigenous fish is the mudskipper, locally known as the cabot, which is very rare.

 A fish that can live both in sea and fresh water is the milkfish.
 Known locally as loubine, it is found in fairly great numbers near estuaries at particular times of the year.
 These young fish are often caught and eaten fried.
 However, this practice should be discouraged because these fish can grow very fast to adults weighing over 25 kg.
 This is perhaps the fish that the Dutch saw when they first landed in Mauritius in 1598.
 As reported by historians: "they saw many fish in the streams around the coast, and some large birds which dived after the fish and ate them."

 The mullet also lives in shoals near estuaries but go up rivers in search of food.
 It is sometimes caught by fishermen on river banks who use bread as bait.
 However, it is a notoriously difficult fish to catch.

-An easier game for the freshwater fisherman is perhaps the silver moonfish, which can also be fished along rivers, notably the Grand River North West.
+An easier game for the freshwater fisherman is perhaps the natal moony, locally known as line, which can also be fished along rivers, notably the Grand River North West.